holgerschurig/holgerschurig.github.io/content/en/zephyr-reproducible-project-setup.md

 draft = false
 +++

-This blog post shows you how to **reproducibly** setup a Zephyr project.
-It also gives you a few Makefile tricks and best practices.
+This blog post demonstrates how to set up a Zephyr project in a **reproducible** <br/>
+manner.
+Additionally, it provides some Makefile tricks and best practices for <br/>
+using this powerful tool effectively. <br/>

-While you can do this by hand, e.g. by following the [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html), a reproducible &amp; automatic setup still has benefits.
-For once, any change you do is automatically documented in GIT.
-And also it's much easier to move the project onto CI/CD servers or into Docker containers.
+While you can set up a Zephyr project manually, following the [Getting Started <br/>
+Guide](https://docs.zephyrproject.org/latest/develop/getting/started/index.html), a reproducible and automatic approach has several advantages.
+Firstly, <br/>
+any changes made to the project will be automatically documented in GIT. <br/>
+Furthermore, it is easier to move the project onto CI/CD servers or into Docker <br/>
+containers. <br/>

 <!--more-->